kylejones200/psis_4700_applied_ai/webslides/weekdetail_AI-Maturity-Roadmap.md

 ## Stage 2: Adoption

-Business units start using AI for real workflows.
+Business units start using AI for real workflows
 Data pipelines and metrics appear

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.